LeadWoods0902/DandD_Nightmare_Plague/Sessions/Session 3.md

 - [ ] Battle and flea from the Gravolith
 	- [ ] Bismuth loses Kevin
-- [ ] Talk for rest of journey or skip
+- [ ] Talk for the rest of journey or skip
 - [ ] Get accosted at the gates of Brokvar
 - [ ] Elaine gives out tokens
 	- [ ] Allowed to explore city